PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 NeedArch
 ********

-NeedArch is extending the functionality of NeedUML, to access local data of a Need.
+NeedArch is extending the functionality of NeedUml, to access local data of a Need.
 Documentation: How-to use `Sphinx-Needs NeedArch`_.
 The code been expected and generated is for `plantuml`_ and you can use `jinja`_ to template your ``plantuml`` code.